 The answer is “yes.”
 At the beginning, Rodgers sets out a summary of his thesis, and I cannot do better.
 “Across the multiple fronts of ideational battle . . . conceptions of human nature that in the post-World War II era had been thick with context, social circumstance, institutions and history gave way to conceptions of human nature that stressed agency, performance, and desire.
 Strong metaphors of society were supplanted by weaker ones.
 Imagined collectivities shrank; notions of structure and power thinned out.
 Viewed by its acts of mind, the last quarter of the century was an era of disaggregation, a great age of fracture.”
 I should note, though, that one word particularly matters in that summary—“imagined.”
 Rodgers just loves the word.
 He applies it constantly, to anything that he disagrees with, as way to discredit without the messy need to actually discuss it or disprove.
 Thus, American society did not have collectivities, it had “imagined collectivities,” which were, you will not be surprised to learn, merely fronts for repression that was relieved by progressive-led emancipation during the Age of Fracture.
 Similarly, most of us think “fracture” is generally negative; for Rodgers, it is a mostly virtuous “disaggregation” that leads to emancipation.
 Which is doubtless why this book, modestly interesting but pedestrian, won the Bancroft Prize.

 The book is best at the beginning.
 Rodgers starts with a fascinating study of Presidential speeches.
 He notes that Jimmy Carter gave as many speeches in office, about a thousand, as all Presidents did collectively in the entire nineteenth century.
 He analyzes pre-1980 Presidential speeches, noting that they heavily focused on “responsibility, destiny, justice, morality, and society.”
-This was especially true when the topic was the Cold War (think Kennedy), but also true across all areas of Presidential attention.
+This was especially true when the topic was the Cold War (think John Kennedy), but also true across all areas of Presidential attention.
 We were not promised, and we did not promise ourselves, a free lunch.
 Rather, we jointly agreed that if we worked together, America could remain great.
-But Reagan led, or perhaps just personified, a new focus.
+But Ronald Reagan led, or perhaps just personified, a new focus.
 He channeled a disembodied freedom, not one tied to the community and ordered liberty, the ancient freedom to seek virtue, but one of radical Enlightenment thinkers such as Tom Paine, shorn of the complexity of those thinkers and the challenges they faced, and turned into gauzy aspirations for modern freedoms untied to community and sacrifice.
 “It was privatized and personalized, bent in on itself in the very enunciation of its limitlessness.”
 It worked for Reagan, but Rodgers is entirely correct that this was a big change in national ideation.
 Today’s conservatives who idolize Reagan may not like it, but Reagan himself led, or at least embodied, the modern American rush to liberty without constraint.
 (Rodgers also notes that Theodore Roosevelt called Paine “a filthy little atheist,” and today’s American conservatives, as some of them increasingly turn against the Enlightenment project of unbridled liberty and the consequent Leviathan state, should probably join Roosevelt’s opinion.)

 Thus, the first of Rodger’s fractures is the severe weakening of a political ideal of true collective action—that is, not collectivism understood as government activity, but of true collectivism, individuals choosing to work together for common goals in the American project.
 In the next chapter, Rodgers extends his fracture analysis to economics.
 He reviews Keynesianism, monetarism, the Phillips Curve, Ronald Coase, Say’s Law, public utility regulation, Richard Posner (since fallen from grace and become a doddering eccentric) and much else, with his usual focus on ideas and their splintering.
 He focuses on ideas because for Rodgers, it is ideas that drive society.
 This conclusion naturally gives primacy of place to generators of ideas, namely intellectuals such as Daniel Rodgers.
 There’s a little bit too much self-love in this prism for my taste, but Rodgers does a decent job of explicating complicated concepts in this section.
 His main point is that the theory of economics returned to a focus on the impersonal, unleashed market as being the best mechanism to accomplish all goals, with removal of intrusion by the government or others perceived as necessary to maximize social and individual utility.
-And thus, “To imagine the market now was to imagine a socially detached array of economic actors, free to choose and optimize, unconstrained by power or inequalities, governed not by their common deliberative action but only by the impersonal laws or the market.”
-Thus, the exaltation of markets increased fracture of ideas, and helped to dissolve the glue of American society—something we see today, with inequality, class divisions, and the rise of Trump, although as I say Rodgers refuses to see any of this with respect to social atomization and the destruction of intermediary institutions.
+And thus, “To imagine the market now was to imagine a socially detached array of economic actors, free to choose and optimize, unconstrained by power or inequalities, governed not by their common deliberative action but only by the impersonal laws of the market.”
+Thus, the exaltation of markets increased fracture of ideas, and helped to dissolve the glue of American society—something we see today, with inequality, class divisions, and the rise of Donald Trump, although as I say Rodgers refuses to see any of this with respect to social atomization and the destruction of intermediary institutions.

 Rodgers then delves more deeply into ideas not tied directly to specific political issues or economics, starting with new ideas of power.
 He notes that prior to the 1960s “interest group power” was regarded as the American political norm, with the American system being designed to allow checks and balances to permit interest groups to interact to create political ends.
 But in the 1960s, we got Marxism infecting everything.
 Well, that’s not exactly what Rodgers says—he focuses on theories about the “new classes,” which he ties to Marxist analyses, but not traditional Marxist class analyses.
 Rather, both left and right began viewing America through new ideas of class.
 On the left, this consisted of a new emphasis on “hegemony,” originating in the re-discovering of Antonio Gramsci, and of how the power of the hegemonic classes could supposedly be broken, resulting in emancipation for persecuted classes of society, outside of the “workers.”
 On the right, it consisted of neoconservatives who came to view what is sometimes today called the “clerisy,” a self-perpetuating, ever-expanding group dominating intellectual life and dependent on constant expansion of the size and scope of government, as a pernicious force in American life.
 This analysis starts off interesting, but quickly deteriorates once Rodgers starts taking cretins like Michel Foucault seriously, and we are told that incomprehensible lectures from Discipline and Punish are relevant to America.
 Relevant they may be, but only because they show that fools will always be fooled, and that the Emperor still has no clothes.
 Nonetheless, all this does a decent job of showing Rodgers’s thesis of fracture, if for no other reason than that all these ways of viewing power are new and incompatible both with each other and with the traditional American view and practice of political power.